-Additionally, it introduces the concept of "sharing tables" in school cafeterias, where students can place and take appropriate food items, thereby reducing waste and food insecurity.
-The bill allows for the donation of food that is not taken by students to food banks or nonprofit organizations.
-It emphasizes the requirement for educational entities to source food from local vendors and mandates that organic waste materials generated by educational entities be recycled at authorized facilities starting January 1, 2028.
+Additionally, the bill introduces "sharing tables" in school cafeterias, where students can place and take appropriate food items, thereby reducing waste and addressing food insecurity.
+It allows for the donation of uneaten food to food banks or nonprofit organizations.

 Statutes affected: